mohanmca/MohanLearningGround/src/main/md/Tools/k8s/Minikube.md

 X Exiting due to HOST_VIRT_UNAVAILABLE: Failed to start host: creating host: create: precreate: This computer doesn't have VT-X/AMD-v enabled.
 Enabling it in the BIOS is mandatory
 * Suggestion: Virtualization support is disabled on your computer.
 If you are running minikube within a VM, try '--driver=docker'.
 Otherwise, consult your systems BIOS manual for how to enable virtualization.
 ```

+## How to access web-port running inside pod (which itself inside minikube in MAC-M1)

+1.

 ### Solution to ignore hyperv